A gratitude leaf mobile is a gorgeous DIY fall decoration for the home or patio, the whole family can make together!

 - Ceiling hook, Command ceiling hook, or S-hook

-Step 1 – Make Marbled Clay Fall Leaves.
+1. Make Marbled Clay Fall Leaves:

-- We have two articles on Rhythms of Play that share how to make leaves to hang on a gratitude mobile or a thankful tree.
-First, learn how to make the marbled polymer clay leaves HERE.
+- Two gratitude leaf craft tutorials on Rhythms of Play share how to make leaves to hang on a gratitude mobile or a thankful tree.

 - Next, transform clay autumn leaves into gratitude leaves.